 Driving without car insurance in Ohio is illegal unless you have satisfied the state’s financial responsibility law in another way.
-If you are caught driving without insurance, you will likely have to pay fines and could have your license suspended.
-If you cause an accident, you will have to pay for the damages and injuries that you cause out-of-pocket expenses.
+If you are caught driving without insurance, you will typically have to pay fines and could have your license suspended.
+If you cause a collision, you will bear financial responsibility for the damages and injuries that occur.

 How do I get car insurance in Ohio?

-Buying a car insurance policy is relatively easy.
-Some companies allow you to get quotes online, or you may need to call an insurance company or visit a local agency.
-You will need to provide some basic information like your name, address, your date of birth and those of other drivers on the policy, the vehicle identification number (VIN) of each car you would like to insure and a basic idea of the coverages you would like to purchase.
-If you are not sure how much coverage to buy, you can request quotes for a few different levels to see what best fits your needs and budget.
+Buying a car insurance policy can be accomplished in a few different ways.
+Some companies allow you to get quotes online, or you can call an insurance company or visit a local agency for in-person assistance.
+You will need to provide some basic information, like your name, address, your date of birth and those of other drivers on the policy, the vehicle identification number (VIN) of each car you would like to insure and a basic idea of the coverage types you would like to purchase.
+If you are not sure how much coverage to buy, it may be best to speak with a licensed agent to guide you through options for your situation.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: